U.S. Route 422: Eastern segment

+In 2009, a $12.2 million project funded by the American Recovery and Reinvestment Act of 2009 began to resurface and improve over four miles of US 422 between the Trappe/Royersford and PA 29 interchanges.
+The project was completed in 2010.

-Local planning commissions then created a "US 422 Corridor Master Plan".
-This plan addressed the future trends of traffic on US 422 through a set of sustainability programs, a proposed extension to SEPTA's Manayunk/Norristown Line regional rail service to Wyomissing (a restoration of rail service between Norristown/Reading/Pottsville that SEPTA abruptly terminated in July 1981), and additional road construction.
-The plan's rail and construction projects would be funded by tolling the highway.
-Tolls would be charged on a per-mile basis; driving the entire segment between Pottstown and King of Prussia would cost $2.
+As congestion continued to grow into the 2010s, local planning commissions created the "US 422 Corridor Master Plan".
+This plan detailed ways to address the future trends of traffic on US 422 through a set of sustainability programs, including: extending SEPTA's Manayunk/Norristown Line regional rail service to Wyomissing (a partial restoration of rail service between Norristown and Pottsville that SEPTA abruptly terminated in July 1981), widening US 422 to six lanes from the PA 29 interchange to the eastern terminus at US 202, and additional road improvements.
+The rail project, along with the improvements proposed, would be funded by tolling the highway.
+The tolls would be charged on a per-mile basis, and driving the entire segment between Pottstown and King of Prussia would cost $2.
 All tolls would be electronically collected via the E-ZPass system.
-The plan was debated in local municipalities during 2010, with many adopting the sustainability portions of the plan while objecting to the charging of tolls.
-On October 5, 2011, under increasing pressure and opposition, the Delaware Valley Regional Planning Commission cancelled the tolling proposal and stated that the highway would be expanded under regular PennDOT programming instead.
+The plan was debated in local municipalities in 2010, with many supporting the sustainability portions of the plan while strongly objecting to the charging of tolls.
+On October 5, 2011, after increasing pressure and opposition, the Delaware Valley Regional Planning Commission cancelled the tolling proposal and announced they would seek other means of funding the proposed projects.

-In 2013, work began to make the partial interchange with PA 363, which was originally a westbound exit and eastbound entrance, a full interchange by adding a ramp from PA 363 to westbound US 422 and from eastbound US 422 to PA 363.
+In 2013, a $16.8 million project began to make the partial interchange with PA 363, which was originally a westbound exit and eastbound entrance, a full interchange by adding a ramp from PA 363 to westbound US 422 and from eastbound US 422 to PA 363.
 The new ramps opened to traffic on December 1, 2015.

-In 2012, PennDOT began a $74 million project to improve the portion of US 422 between PA 724 in North Coventry Township and the bridge over Porter Road in Lower Pottsgrove Township, the first part of a larger project to reconstruct the Pottstown Bypass.
-The improvement project between PA 724 and Porter Road was completed in November 2018.

-The Schuylkill River Crossing Complex bridge that carries US 422 across the Schuylkill River also serves to connect PA 23 and PA 363, which had been the source of much congestion the area.
-The $97 million project started construction in the middle of 2016 and was completed in October 2020.
-The new bridge replaced a 1960s era bridge that connects Betzwood with Valley Forge.